 Taming of the Shrew - The Times Review

 Nathan began writing and performing his own comedy shorts in 2015.
-These were noticed by the BBC, who invited him to take part in BBC Comedy’s Fast and Funny scheme - a year’s internship that saw him working closely with the BBC Comedy team and the Writer's Room throughout 2016 to develop and create new comedy shorts.
+These were noticed by the BBC, who invited him to take part in BBC Comedy’s Fast and Funny scheme - a year’s internship that saw him working closely with the Comedy department and the Writer's Room to develop and create new comedy shorts.

 Nathan’s work was also chosen to launch BBC The Social at the end of 2015, a brand new platform for up and coming Scottish creators to showcase their work.
 As well as this, Nathan also wrote gags for BBC Radio's Breaking the News and was invited onto the show as a panellist.
 Progressing from this, Nathan has written and starred in a number of successful Short Stuff sketches for BBC online platforms - with his work receiving over 5 million views online.

 After joining The Comedy Unit in 2018, Nathan has written for a number of successful shows including Scot Squad and Only an Excuse?
-He was part of the core writing team for the 6-part sketch series The State of It, as well as lead writer for Scotland Unsolved, a spin off from the successful Scot Squad series focussing on Scotland’s unsolved mysteries.
+He was part of the core writing team for the 6-part sketch series The State of It; as well as lead writer for Scotland Unsolved, a spin off from the BAFTA winning Scot Squad, focussing on Scotland’s unsolved mysteries.

-Having successfully produced his own work for a number of years, Nathan joined The Comedy Unit in 2018 and began producing a number of new projects.
+Having successfully produced his own work for a number of years, Nathan joined The Comedy Unit in 2018 and began producing a slate of new projects.
 2019 saw him produce Scotland Unsolved (a spin-off from the BAFTA winning Scot Squad starring Louise McCarthy and Julie Wilson Nimmo) as well as The State of It, a brand new 6-part sketch show hosted by Robert Florence.
-He also directed Archie Pepper: Leaders off the Record - a series of shorts that saw the popular Scot Squad character interviewing Scotland’s political leaders before the 2019 general election.
+He also directed Archie Pepper: Leaders off the Record - a series of shorts that saw the popular Scot Squad character interviewing Scotland’s political leaders in the run up to the 2019 general election.

 The State of It and Archie Pepper: Leaders off the Record were nominated for Best TV Show and Best Online Content at the 2020 Scottish Comedy Awards.